 - To create an SPSS Modeler flow, click .
 See the following information for more details.

 - Open a project.

 - If your data isn't already part of the project, go the Assets tab, click Add to project, and add data to your project's data assets.
-These data file types are currently supported via the Data Assset import node: .csv, .txt, .json, .xls, .xlsx, and .sav.
+These data file types are currently supported via the Data Asset import node: .csv, .txt, .json, .xls, .xlsx, .sav, .xml, or .sas.

 - While still on the Assets tab, click Add to project again and add a Modeler flow.

 - Type a name and description for your flow and click Create to create the new flow.
 Or you can use the From file tab to create a new flow based on an existing file you saved locally, or use the From example tab to open one of the available example flows.

 - Click the Palette icon () to open the node palette, then drag nodes to the canvas as desired.
 Or you can import an existing SPSS Modeler stream file (.str).
 Many nodes are available.
 For a detailed description of each node, see Nodes palette.

 - Double-click a node to set its properties.